slidevjs/slidev/docs/custom/directory-structure.md

       └── my-cool-theme.vue
 ```

 You can use any filename for your layout.
-You then reference your layout in you YAML header using the filename.
+You then reference your layout in your YAML header using the filename.

 ```yaml
 ---